TahirAnny/100-days-of-code/log.md

 ### Day 8: January 15, 2021

-**Today's Progress**: Hangman is on his way, well spent most of the how to actually draw figures using CSS as I literally had no idea how to do that.
+**Today's Progress**: Hangman is on his way, Done with user input, well spent most of the how-to actually draw figures using CSS as I literally had no idea how to do that.
+Let's just see...